 Admissions reviewers may not read every detail of your application carefully.
 Therefore, highlight information from your application that you definitely want noted.

 Do not merely list things, though.
-Be sure to explain the significance of the items you mention and make them relevant to the essay as a whole.
+Be sure to explain the significance of the items you mention and make them relevant to the statement as a whole.

 Should I include or explain negative experiences?
 Should I call attention to a low (or high) G.P.A.?